UXHERI/Cloud-Projects/CICD-Pipeline-With-AWS/README.md

 artifacts tells CodeBuild which files to save as the output of the build.
 In our case, we want that WAR file we created during the post_build phase.
 ##
-In the buildspec.yml file:
+In the `buildspec.yml` file:
-- Replace the placeholder AWS Account ID 123456789012 with your actual AWS Account ID.
+- Replace the placeholder **AWS Account ID 123456789012** with your actual **AWS Account ID**.
 - Check that the region code is correct!
-Update the region section from --region us-east-2 to the AWS region you're using.
+Update the region section from **--region us-east-2** to the AWS region you're using.

 ![App Screenshot](https://learn.nextwork.org/projects/static/aws-devops-codebuild-updated/screenshot-68.png)

-- Now, we need to commit and push the buildspec.yml file to your GitHub repository so CodeBuild can access it.
+- Now, we need to commit and push the `buildspec.yml` file to your GitHub repository so CodeBuild can access it.
 ```bash
 git add .
 git commit -m "Adding buildspec.yml file"